What you Can do to Save ObamaCare in 2018

 ObamaCare isn’t perfect.
-Other aspects of ObamaCare will need to be reformed moving forward, and we support any efforts to do this.
-This fight isn’t about reform, it is about rejecting the half-baked “repeal and delay” plan.
+Aspects of ObamaCare will need to be reformed moving forward, and we support any efforts to do this.
+This fight isn’t about reform it is about rejecting the half-baked “repeal and delay” plan.

-Make no mistake, ObamaCare saves millions of lives and that isn’t something we can ignore in an honest debate over the future of the healthcare law.
+Make no mistake, the ACA, ObamaCare, saves millions of lives and that isn’t something we can ignore in an honest debate over the future of the healthcare law.

 Can Government Programs Like ObamaCare Work?

-We’ve all heard the lines “less government” and “government can’t do anything right”, but this is just an out right lie.
-If the founders didn’t want a government, they wouldn’t have created one.
-The GOP plans to undo much of what FDR and LBJ did, and only you can stop them.
+We’ve all heard the lines “less government” and “government can’t do anything right,” but this is just an out right lie.
+If the founders didn’t want a federal government, they wouldn’t have created one.
+The GOP plans to undo much of what FDR and LBJ did, but you can stop them.

-At ObamaCare Facts we’ve presented you with the facts on every aspect of the popular Obama’s health care reform, now it’s time to stand up for ObamaCare and voice your support of the program alongside us.
+At ObamaCare Facts we’ve presented you with the facts on every aspect of the popular recent health care reform, now it’s time to stand up for the ACA, ObamaCare, and voice your support of the program alongside us.

 Support ObamaCare and Show them We Mean Business

-Not only do millions save money on health insurance and get better coverage, we save millions of lives by protecting ObamaCare.
+Not only do millions of us save money on health insurance and get better coverage, but we also save millions of lives by protecting ObamaCare.
 This social benefit should not be overlooked in conversations about cost curbing and cost assistance.

-If the effectiveness of health care reform is diminished at a state level or federal level, it will be another victory under the belt of Big Business proving to them that Americans are willing to give up there rights based on talking points.
-If this happens the rhetoric will only get louder.
+If the effectiveness of health care reform is diminished at a state level or federal level, it will be another victory for Big Business and prove that Americans are willing to give up their rights based on talking points.

-Stand up to the anti-ObamaCare movement on a state level using the ObamaCare facts we present and help us to make a better future for our children, our poorest, our seniors and America as a whole.
+Stand up to for your rights on a state level using the ObamaCare facts we present and help us to make a better future for our children, our poorest, our seniors and America as a whole.